MichaelT025/Shade/README.md

 3. **Get answers**
    - Responses stream in real-time
-   - Continue the conversation with follow-up questions
+   - Continue the conversation with follow-up questions that reference earlier messages
+   - The AI has full context of the current chat session
    - The screenshot remains attached until you start a new chat (Ctrl+R)

 ### Tips